MicrosoftDocs/power-platform/power-platform/admin/backup-restore-environments.md

 6. Confirm overwrite of the environment.

 ## Manual backups
-Automated system backups are great, but you'll want to make your own backups before making some significant customization change or applying a version update.
-You can do this with manual backups.
+Automated system backups are great, but you want to make your own backups before making significant customizations or applying a version update.

 About **manual backups**: